pes-modding/sider3/readme.txt

-This tool allows you to make small tweaks to your PES experience:
+This tool allows you to "enhance" your PES experience:

 1. You can freely select sides in competition modes - where such selection is normally restricted.